silverstripe/silverstripe-framework/docs/en/topics/configuration.md

 The locations that configuration values are taken from in highest -> lowest priority order are:

-- Any values set via a call to Config#update (e.g. via `_config.php`)
+- Any values set via a call to Config#update

-- The configuration values taken from the YAML files in `_config/` directories (internally sorted in before / after order, where the item that is latest is highest priority)
+- The configuration values taken from the YAML files in _config directories (internally sorted in before / after order, where the item that is latest is highest priority)
 - Any static set on an "additional static source" class (such as an extension) named the same as the name of the property
 - Any static set on the class named the same as the name of the property
 - The composite configuration value of the parent class of this class

 At some of these levels you can also set masks.
 These remove values from the composite value at their priority point rather than add.
 They are much simpler.
 They consist of a list of key / value pairs.
 When applied against the current composite value
 - If the composite value is a sequential array, any member of that array that matches any value in the mask is removed
 - If the composite value is an associative array, any member of that array that matches both the key and value of any pair in the mask is removed
 - If the composite value is not an array, if that value matches any value in the mask it is removed

 ## Reading and updating configuration via the Config class